-In addition, a public recycling facility has been created, resulting in a reduction of public access to the wider site.
+In addition, a Public Recycling Facility (PRF) has been created, resulting in a reduction in the need for public access to the wider site.

-Further progress is being made in the development of a waste recycling programme to enable some of the more significant waste streams to be processed.
+Further progress is being made in the development of a waste recycling programme to enable some of the more significant waste streams to be processed e.g. glass.